ibm-cloud-docs/log-analysis/detach_agent.md

     PROJECT is the namespace where the LogDNA pods run.
 Set this value to **ibm-observe**.

 5. Verify that the LogDNA agent is deleted successfully.
-Run the following command:
+Run the following command to verify that LogDNA agent pods are not running:

     ```
     oc get pods -n PROJECT
     ```
     {: codeblock}

-    Where

-    PROJECT is the namespace where the LogDNA pods run.
-Set this value to **ibm-observe**.

-    You should not see any LogDNA pods.